AhmedEweed/Baseball-performance-story/Write_Up.md

 and only two categorical variables (Name and handedness).
 Therefore a bar chart is most suitble for numeric data

-also I used size as an encoding for batting average from small to large.
+also I used color as an encoding for weight and height from light to dark indicating little to large.
 I found that most of my friends have little knowledge about baseball itself!
 but with good design practices I succeded in conveying my message.